NewPath-Consulting/Wild-Apricot-Press/readme.txt

 == How do I restrict which membership levels and membership groups can see a page or post? ==
 ## Page or Post Access Control

-On every page or post, you can select which Wild Apricot membership levels and membership groups can view the content of the page.
+On every page or post, you can select which WildApricot membership levels and membership groups can view the content of the page.
 Access control is set by the box on the right side of the page or post's "Edit" screen.

 ![Page or Post Access control](https://user-images.githubusercontent.com/8737691/129618750-3ed1f127-f084-452a-b9a4-296718424062.png)